 Digital Therapeutics (DTx) are evidence-based digital health treatments, also known as Software as a Medical Device (SaMD).
 Unlike generic health apps freely available for download, digital therapeutics are products that undergo rigorous clinical and regulatory review, ensuring the highest standards of efficacy and safety.

 DTx’s can be prescribed by physicians as stand-alone treatments or alongside existing drugs or therapies.
 Their digital nature enables them to target and treat otherwise rarely treated symptoms, empowering patients by lowering thresholds to high-quality care.

-Digital Therapeutics are medical treatments that can make medical claims, recieve regulatory authorization and reimbursement.
+Digital Therapeutics are medical treatments that can make medical claims, receive regulatory authorization and reimbursement.
 DTx products are to health apps what prescription drugs are to vitamin supplements bought at a grocery store.

 DTx products are designed and developed to treat specific medical disorders and diseases, defined by ICD-10 diagnose codes.

 DTx products undergo clinical studies demonstrating effectiveness, similar to traditional pharmaceutical treatments.

 DTx products can be prescribed by healthcare providers either as stand-alone treatments or alongside existing drugs or therapies.
 Their costs can similarly also be reimbursed by public and private health coverage plans.